einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 * * *

 <a id="hard-flowchart"></a>
-## 1. This flowchart is harder than it looks.
+## 1. Interpreting a Flowchart: Conditions Within Conditions

 Our goal for this lab will be to turn the following flowchart into a Python or JavaScript program.
 It will be a program consisting of a series of _conditional statements:_